A. The Board shall reinstate the license of an individual who has failed to renew licensure for less than 5 years for any reason if the individual:

 (2) Meets the requirements of Regulation .08B of this chapter.

-D. An electrologist or electrology instructor whose license has been expired for 5 years or more may become licensed if the individual meets the current requirements for initial licensure by examination as set forth in Regulation .02 of this chapter.
+D. An electrologist or electrology instructor whose license has been expired for 5 years or more may become licensed if the individual meets the current requirements for initial licensure by examination.

 E. While the license is expired, the individual may not: